jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.cache.permit.pinning INT 0
    :reloadable:

-   When enabled (``1``), Traffic Server will keep certain HTTP objects in the cache for a certain time as specified in cache.config.
+   When enabled (``1``), |TS| will keep certain HTTP objects in the cache for a certain time as specified in cache.config.

 .. ts:cv:: CONFIG proxy.config.cache.hit_evacuate_percent INT 0

-   The size of the region (as a percentage of the total content storage in a :term:`cache stripe`) in front of the :term:`write cursor` that constitutes a recent access hit for evacutating the accessed object.
+   The size of the region (as a percentage of the total content storage in a :term:`cache stripe`) in front of the :term:`write cursor` that constitutes a recent access hit for evacuating the accessed object.

    When an object is accessed it can be marked for evacuation, that is to be copied over the write cursor and thereby preserved from being overwritten.
 This is done if it is no more than a specific number of bytes in front of